Lloyds Banking Group

 Economic crime prevention as a shared orchestration platform

-From fragmented point-solutions to an extensible, event-driven economic crime prevention fabric.
+From fragmented point-solutions to a vendor-agnostic, event-driven economic crime screening fabric.

-Unified orchestration layer for sanctions, PEP, fraud and transaction monitoring
+Unified orchestration layer for sanctions, PEP, and adverse media screening.
+Ultimately the primary entry-point for all screening journeys

-Built to add new processors, vendors and markets without re-platforming
+Built to add new screening vendors, data sources and jurisdictions without architectural change

 Request a detailed version of this case study →

-The real advantage in economic crime prevention isn't better detection — it's better orchestration of existing capabilities with end-to-end explainability.
+The real advantage in economic crime screening is orchestration — harmonising existing vendor capabilities into a single real-time fabric with end-to-end explainability.

 Context

-The bank had multiple overlapping platforms and vendor products for sanctions screening, PEP and adverse media checks, fraud signals and transaction monitoring.
-Each had its own integration model, data contract and change cycle.
+The bank had multiple overlapping vendor products for sanctions screening, PEP checks, and adverse media monitoring.
+Each vendor had its own integration model, data contract and change cycle.
 Every new regulation, scheme rule or provider change resulted in duplicate projects and fragmented controls.
-Regulators were also moving towards outcome-centric supervision: expecting clear evidence of detection coverage, policy rationale and operational effectiveness, not just vendor badges.
+Switching or adding a screening vendor was a multi-month programme in itself.
+Regulators were moving towards outcome-centric supervision: expecting clear evidence of detection coverage, policy rationale and operational effectiveness — not vendor badges.

 The Challenge

-• Rationalise disparate screening and economic crime capabilities without disrupting BAU
+• Rationalise disparate screening capabilities across multiple vendors without disrupting BAU

-• Avoid another "big platform" that would itself become legacy
+• Avoid another vendor-locked platform that would itself become legacy

-• Provide auditable, explainable workflows across multiple crime types and providers
+• Provide auditable, explainable workflows across multiple screening types and vendors

-• Enable faster onboarding of new data sources and processors (internal and external)
+• Enable faster onboarding of new screening vendors and data sources

-• Maintain strong performance and resilience across high-volume payment flows
+• Maintain strong performance and resilience across high-volume payment and onboarding flows

 Our Approach